Meet the cosmic rock stars headed for the moon | CNN

 A version of this story appeared in CNN’s Wonder Theory science newsletter.
 To get it in your inbox, sign up for free here.

-Medieval moon watchers were similarly captivated by our celestial neighbor, making detailed descriptions of lunar phases and phenomena that have proved unexpectedly useful to scientists trying to solve a volcanic mystery today.
+Medieval moon watchers were similarly captivated by our celestial neighbor, making detailed descriptions of lunar phases and phenomena that have proved unexpectedly useful to scientists trying to solve a volcanic mystery on Earth today.

-The moon is also poised to inspire a future generation, with NASA’s Artemis program to establish a long-term human presence on the lunar surface, marking an exciting milestone this week.
+The moon is also poised to inspire a future generation.
+This week, NASA and its international partners marked an exciting milestone as the Artemis program moved a step closer toward its goal to establish a long-term human presence on the lunar surface.

 Defying gravity